November 27, 2024

 What is an eSIM?

-An eSIM is a digital version of a SIM card that is embedded directly into your device.
+An eSIM is a digital version of a SIM card embedded directly into your device without needing a physical SIM card by scanning a QR code or link provided by the carriers.
 The “e” stands for “embedded,” which just means that it can be activated on your phone without the physical card.
 If you didn’t know how SIM cards work, they’re a tool that is issued out by specific carriers that is then inserted into a phone and connects to the corresponding carrier’s network to give you data (and cellular) access.

 Essentially, without a SIM card, you’re not able to use your phone away from Wi-Fi.